Public sector strikes to hit Germany next week over wages

 BERLIN -- Public sector workers in Germany will start staging short-term warning strikes after the latest round of wage negotiations failed to produce an agreement, their union said Sunday.

-The Ver.di union, which represents some 2.3 million federal and local employees, said strikes will start Tuesday.
-It did not announce where and said it would provide more information on Monday.
+The Ver.di union, which represents around 2.3 million federal and local employees, said strikes will start Tuesday.
+It didn't announce where and said it would provide more information Monday.

 Warning strikes are a typical tactic in German labor negotiations and typically last between several hours to a day or two.
-The union did not rule out kindergarten teachers taking part, which could cause difficulties for parents.
+The union didn't rule out kindergarten teachers taking part, which could cause difficulties for parents.

 “The employers are worsening the conflict,” said Ver.di chairman Frank Werneke.
 “The answer will now come from the workplaces.”